 Royalty free maps.
 Create custom maps or buy clipart maps.
 Maps in gif,

 jpeg, Adobe Illustrator formats.
-Sells African regional maps ($20 + ).
+Sells African regional maps ($20 + ), has only South Africa for country maps.
 Purchase individual

 - Digital Vector Maps